JanErikVoigt/xmpp-rs/CONTRIBUTING.md

 inputs of abhorrent content, and does not respect the owners of input content.
 Ethically, it sucks.

+Nor will we accept changes (code or otherwise) that move xmpp-rs crates toward enterprise / surveillance / other toxic capitalist pursuits.

 ## Keep commits short and meaningful

 To help with reviews, to facilitate reverts, reading and grepping through